-Learn how to set up your environment and install dependencies
+Learn how to set up your Ruby environment on Linux

 Installing Ruby with package managers (e.g. apt, yum, pacman) can cause issues.
 We recommend using a Ruby version manager instead, like rbenv.
 Here’s how to set it up: